 Director of Public Policy and Communications

-Karen Kingsley directs public policy and strategic communications for the organization, including supporting and mobilizing the Minnesota Afterschool Network.
+Karen Kingsley directs public policy and strategic communications for the organization and serves as the liaison to Ignite Afterschool, Minnesota’s Afterschool Network.
 She comes to Youthprise with 20 years of experience leading public policy efforts to advance the well-being of children, youth and families.
 Her experience includes work on welfare reform, workforce development, child care and affordable housing.
 Most recently, Karen led public policy and coalition-building efforts on early childhood education at Ready 4 K. She is committed to facilitating collective action that produces lasting change for families and communities.
-A native of Philadelphia, Karen moved to Minnesota in 1988 to attend the University of Minnesota’s Humphrey Institute, where she received a Master’s degree in Public Affairs.
+A native of Philadelphia, Karen moved to Minnesota in 1988 to attend the University of Minnesota’s Humphrey School of Public Affairs, where she received a Master’s degree in Public Policy.
 She also holds a Bachelor’s degree in Political Science from Duke University.

-Marcus Pope builds cross-sector collaborations, oversees evaluation and facilitates youth leadership and engagement within the organization.
+Marcus Pope builds cross-sector collaborations, oversees research and evaluation and leads the organization’s development efforts.
 Marcus comes to Youthprise with a rich background in nonprofit management, youth development and community outreach.
 He most recently served as Associate Director of the Institute on Domestic Violence in the African American Community at the University of Minnesota (U of M).
 Other experiences include serving as Director of Youth Programs for the Neighborhood Involvement Program in Minneapolis and as a Graduate Assistant/Academic Advisor for the Youth Studies Department at the U of M School of Social Work.
 Marcus holds an interdisciplinary undergraduate degree in Sociology, Youth Studies and African American studies and a Masters degree from the U of M in Education – Youth Development Leadership, with an emphasis in Program Evaluation.

 Director of Youth Engagement